 Not for nothing is Dreiser’s cycle of epics about fictional tycoon Frank Algernon Cowperwood called “The Trilogy of Desire.”
 Although the author lays out the protagonist’s financial machinations in painstaking detail, the books aren’t just about finance or even business so much as they are about the human longing for more that is both our glory and our downfall.
 Without such desires we’d probably still be living in caves, reluctant to upgrade to huts lest the gods exact retribution for our presumptuousness.
 But that same motivating hunger for more and better, unrestrained by reason and judgment, can destroy us.
 It very nearly destroys Cowperwood, who is heavily based on the ruthless streetcar tycoon Charles Tyson Yerkes.

 In our own time, with its great affluence and freedom, the book’s highlighting of the link between striving and self-destruction would make it worth reading.
-But the novel is also great page-turning fun, and a useful reminder that not very much is new under the sun.
-Even in the ever-changing world of business — including the power of fast-moving news (thanks to that early version of the Internet known as the telegraph) to upend the best-laid plans.
+But the novel is also great page-turning fun, and a useful reminder that not very much is new under the sun, even in the ever-changing world of business.
+Constants, then and now, include the power of fast-moving news to upend the best-laid plans, even if the news was delivered by an early version of the Internet known as the telegraph.
 Managers who complain of uncertainty today ought to imagine running a business when a potential civil war loomed, the rule of law was spotty, and capitalism was truly red in tooth and claw.
 Or consider a more prosaic example: Through a family connection, young Cowperwood gets his start in business in what we’d call today a yearlong unpaid internship.
 It proves invaluable.

 A warning: Dreiser’s notorious shortcomings as a prose stylist are on display in this book as in all his others.
 One critic called him “the worst writer of his eminence in the entire history of literature.”
 Yet as a chronicler of the massive changes in American society and character before the Great War, Dreiser is probably unmatched, which is one reason his best books — Sister Carrie and An American Tragedy — remain widely read.
 Another is that, at his best, he was a penetrating psychologist, and far too insightful to rely on the easy villains or shallow conclusions so many other writers routinely found in capitalism.